AdobeDocs/experience-manager-cloud-service.en/help/forms/creating-adaptive-form.md

 1. Tap **[!UICONTROL Create]**  &gt; **[!UICONTROL Adaptive Forms]**.
 The Wizard opens.s
 1. In the Source tab, select a template:
-   * When you select a Dynamic template, a theme and submit action specified in the template are auto-selected, and the **[!UICONTROL Create]** button is enabled.
+   * When you select a Editable template, a theme and submit action specified in the template are auto-selected, and the **[!UICONTROL Create]** button is enabled.
 You can go to the **[!UICONTROL Style]** or **[!UICONTROL Submission]** tabs to select a different theme or submit action.
-If the selected Dynamic template does not specify a theme, the create button remains disabled.
+If the selected Editable template does not specify a theme, the create button remains disabled.
 You can go to the **[!UICONTROL Styles]** tab to manually select a theme.
-   * When you select a static template, the data, style, submission, and delivery options are not available.
-Also, the Adaptive Forms editor and AEM Forms UI do not provide option to preview the corresponding Adaptive Forms.
-When you are create a new adaptive form, it is recommended to use a Dynamic template.
+   * When you select a static template, the data, style, submission, delivery, and preview options are not available.
+When you are create a new Adaptive Form, it is recommended to use a Editable template.
 1. In the Style tab, select a theme:
    * When the selected template specifies a theme, the theme is auto selected in the wizard.
 You can also choose a different theme from the Style tab.
    * If the selected template does not specify a theme, you can use the Style tab to choose a theme.
 The **[!UICONTROL Create]** button is enabled only after a theme is selected.